equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/examples/example-pipeline-with-env-vars-for-envs.md

 ---
-title: "Sub-pipeline example: Pipeline with environment variables"
+title: "Sub-pipeline with environment variables"
 ---

 # Sub-pipeline example: Pipeline with environment variables for environments